A tall pea plant with purple flowers (BbCc) is crossed with anoth... | Channels for Pearson+

 2. Mendel's Laws of Inheritance Dihybrid Cross

 A tall pea plant with purple flowers (BbCc) is crossed with another tall pea plant with purple flowers of the same genotype.
-Identify which genotype has a 1/16 chance of appearing in the F1 generation.
+What is the probability of producing short and purple flower offspring?

 A tall pea plant with purple flowers (BbCc) is crossed with another tall pea plant with purple flowers of the same genotype.
-Identify which genotype has a 1/16 chance of appearing in the F1 generation.
+What is the probability of producing short and purple flower offspring?

 ANSWERS OPTIONS